Ludensburger/Socket-C/README.md

 ## Notes

-- Ensure your firewall allows communication for the server and client programs to work properly.
+- Ensure your firewall allows communication for the server and client programs to work correctly.
-- All players must be on the same network, or you may need to configure port forwarding for remote connections.
+- All players should be on the same network unless port forwarding is configured for remote connections.

-This revision adds clarity, consistency, and useful details (like the note about firewalls) while maintaining the concise structure.
+This final version tightens up some wording and aligns well with your original intent.